Tips and Tricks

 Can I switch factoring companies if I have open invoices?

 Yes.
-The new company typically performs a buyout of those invoices.
+The new company typically purchases those invoices.
 OTR Solutions manages this seamlessly with minimal disruption.

 Do I have to inform my customers when I switch?